Q. Enzymes: What are enzymes?

 A. Vitalzym can help with pancreatic function; therefore it may be beneficial for diabetics.
-If you are diabetic, please call us at: 1-800-841-4248 because we have another product that has been proven by MULTIPLE testimonies to help with Type II diabetes!!
+If you are diabetic, please call us at: 1-800-841-4248 because we have another product called Ketsumeisei that has been proven by MULTIPLE testimonies to help with Type I and II diabetes!

 Q. Can Vitalyzm help with herniated disks?